Suwmlee/encoding-guide/src/filtering/descaling.md

 <img src='Pictures/descalesub0.png' onmouseover="this.src='Pictures/descalesub1.png';" onmouseout="this.src='Pictures/descalesub0.png';" />
 </p>

-The debilinear resize clearly adds haloing artifacts here.
+The debilinear resize clearly adds stronger haloing artifacts here.

 To deal with this, we can use the `DescaleM` functions from `fvsfunc`, which mask these elements and scale them via a spline36 resize: